python/cpython/Doc/library/codecs.rst

    Codec Interface).
 The functions/methods are expected to work in a stateless mode.

-   *incrementalencoder* and *incrementalencoder*: These have to be factory functions providing the following interface:
+   *incrementalencoder* and *incrementaldecoder*: These have to be factory functions providing the following interface:

    ``factory(errors='strict')``

-   The factory functions must return objects providing the interfaces defined by the base classes :class:`IncrementalEncoder` and :class:`IncrementalEncoder`, respectively.
+   The factory functions must return objects providing the interfaces defined by the base classes :class:`IncrementalEncoder` and :class:`IncrementalDecoder`, respectively.
 Incremental codecs can maintain state.

    *streamreader* and *streamwriter*: These have to be factory functions providing